janwalz/AEM-QuickLinks/README.md

 4. Press **Enter** or click to execute the action

 ## Settings
-You can customize the default ports for your local AEM instances:
+You can customize ports and URLs used by the extension:

 1. Right-click the extension icon and select **Options**
-2. Configure your preferred ports:
+2. Configure your settings:
-   - **Author Port** (default: 4502)
+   - **Author Port** (default: 4502) - Port for local Author instance
-   - **Publish Port** (default: 4503)
+   - **Publish Port** (default: 4503) - Port for local Publish instance
+   - **Dispatcher URL** - Base URL for your Dispatcher (e.g., https://www.yoursite.com)
-3. Leave fields blank to use defaults
+3. Leave port fields blank to use defaults
 4. Click **Save Settings**

+**Important:** The Dispatcher URL must be configured to use dispatcher-related buttons.
+If not set, you'll see an error with a link to the settings page.

 **Note:** Port settings only affect localhost connections.
 AEM Cloud instances use their default configurations.